 In 2020 Tom Sawyer worked across party lines to help pass a law that extends Kansas Unemployment benefits from 16 weeks to 26 weeks.
 The bill also eliminated the one week waiting period, so that laid off workers could receive their benefits faster.

 Tom Sawyer has worked hard over the years to bring more jobs to Wichita and Kansas.
-His work has earned him the endorsement of both the Greater Wichita Chamber of Commerce and the Wichita Federation of Labor.
+His work has earned him the endorsements several times over the years of both the Greater Wichita Chamber of Commerce and the Wichita Federation of Labor.